elephantscale/es-training-new/terraform/slides/terraform-intro.md

 * There are AWS, Azure, GCP, etc.
 * There are Chef, Puppet, Terraform, and Docker
     * Sysadmins write code
     * Devs write code
     * Ops write code - so DevOps is born
     * The goal of DevOps is to make software delivery vastly more efficient
+* What if I do not have teams of admins, devs, ops?
+* Say, my team is a multi-skilled group at a university?
+    * DevOps as a movement is popular here as well, if not more
+    * Borrowing on the ideas from the enterprise folks

 ---